tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 ### Testing Views
 The two simple tests that we have written so far focus on ensuring the integrity of the data housed within Rango's `Category` model.
 Django also provides mechanisms to test views.
 It does this with a mock client (or browser) that internally makes calls to the Django development server via a URL.
 In these tests, you have access to the server's response (including the rendered HTML markup), as well as the context dictionary that was used.

 To demonstrate this testing feature, we can create a test that checks when the index page loads.
-When the `Category` model is empty, it should present the user with a message that *exactly* says `There are no categories present`.
+When the `Category` model is empty, it should present the user with a message that *exactly* says `'There are no categories present.'`.

 {lang="python",linenos=off}
 	class IndexViewTests(TestCase):